-Office Costs Allowance (i.e. office expenses related to their duties as an Assembly Member)
+Office Costs Allowance (i.e. office expenses related to their duties as a Member of the Assembly)

-Additional Costs Allowance (i.e. expenses incurred in staying overnight away from their main home for the purpose of performing their duties as an Assembly Member)
+Additional Costs Allowance (i.e. expenses incurred in staying overnight away from their main home for the purpose of performing their duties as a Member of the Assembly)

-Travel Costs Allowance (i.e. travel expenses incurred by Assembly Members due to their Assembly duties)
+Travel Costs Allowance (i.e. travel expenses incurred by Members of the Senedd due to their duties)

 Members also have access to a staffing expenditure allowance in order to pay the wages of their staff.
 The allowance currently totals £99,226 per Member and can only be used to cover the salary of three full-time equivalent staff.